 the difference between saturated hydrocarbons and unsaturated hydrocarbons.
 Chemical properties of carbon compounds (combustion, oxidation, addition and substitution reaction).
 Ethanol and Ethanoic acid (only properties and uses), soaps and detergents.

-Tangent to a circle at, point of contact.
+Tangent to a circle from a point outside it.

 Refraction; Laws of refraction, refractive index.
 Refraction of light by the spherical lens; Image formed by spherical lenses; Lens formula (Derivation not required); Magnification.
 Power of a lens.

 Need for classification, early attempts at classification of elements (Dobereiner’s Triads, Newland’s Law of Octaves, Mendeleev’s Periodic Table), Modern periodic table, gradation in properties, valency, atomic number, metallic and non-metallic properties.

 Trigonometric ratios of an acute angle of a right-angled triangle.
 Proof of their existence (well defined); motivate the ratios, whichever are defined at 0° and 90°.
 Values (with proofs) of the trigonometric ratios of 30°, 45° and 60°.
 Relationships between the ratios

 Functioning of a lens in the human eye, defects of vision and their corrections, applications of spherical mirrors and lenses.
 Refraction of light through a prism, dispersion of light, scattering of light, applications in daily life.